mqtt-ai/mcp-over-mqtt/specification/2025-03-26/basic/mqtt_transport.md

----
-title: MQTT Transport
----

 # The MQTT Transport for MCP

 This specification defines the MQTT-specific requirements like MQTT topics and client ID formats.
 It also outlines the lifecycle of the MQTT transport, including service discovery, initialization, capability list changes, resource updates, and shutdown procedures.

-It should be read in conjunction with the [MCP Specification](https://spec.modelcontextprotocol.io/specification/2025-03-26/).
+It should be read in conjunction with the [MCP Specification](https://modelcontextprotocol.io/specification/2025-06-18).

 ## Terminology